-This essay is adapted from a talk given June 17, 1998 at the conference "Numerical Analysis and Computers-50 Years of Progress" held at the University of Manchester, England in commemoration of the 50th anniversary of the Mark 1 computer.
+This essay is adapted from a talk given June 17, 1998 at the conference "Numerical Analysis and Computers-50 Years of Progress" held at the University of Manchester in commemoration of the 50th anniversary of the Mark 1 computer.

 Fifty years is a long, long time in any technological field.
-In our own field of numerical analysis or scientific computing, think back to 1948.
-Around the world, numerical problems in 1948 were solved on paper, or with mechanical calculators that had little in common with today's computers.
-Some of the algorithms we use today were already in existence then, but on the whole, the last fifty years have changed numerical computing beyond recognition.
+In our own field of scientific computing or numerical analysis, think back to 1950.
+Around the world, numerical problems in 1950 were solved with slide rules and on paper, or with mechanical calculators that had little in common with today's computers.
+Some of the algorithms we use today were in existence then, but on the whole, the last fifty years have changed numerical computing beyond recognition.
 The next fifty will do it again.